Bhart97/CDE-project/module/part b/README.md

 - You can name your compute instances to make them much easier to manage.
 - If you cannot SSH from to the remote machine, you either need to assign a public IP address or use a VPN connection for the private IP address.
 - If the keypair does not authenticate, make sure to specify the entire path such as ```~/.ssh/<private_key>```.
+- You are bound to encounter many issues involving your keypair so it is important to be consistent and renaming if necessary for clarity.

 **2. Connecting to Object Storage**

-Within the S3 bucket called <TODO>, all objects will be stored under your cohort directory with your name such as ```s3://<bucket_name>/<cohort>/<name>/```.
+Within the S3 bucket called <TODO>, all objects will be stored under your cohort directory with your name such as ```s3://<bucket_name>/<cohort>/```.
 You will be using the AWS CLI from within the EC2 instance to make calls to the S3 bucket.
 Review the documentations on using the [s3 commands](https://docs.aws.amazon.com/cli/latest/reference/s3/) to move files within the S3 bucket.

 Go to the EC2 console and ```Actions > Security > Modify IAM role``` and attach the role to enable EC2 access with S3, then create a new file called <firstname_lastname>.txt from your EC2 instance.
-You will upload this file to your individual folder and it should contain the following text:
+You will upload this file under the appropriate directory and it should contain the following text:
 ```
 Hello, my name is <first name> <last name>!
 ```

-Verify through the console that the S3 bucket now contains a file called <firstname_lastname>.txt with the appropriate text content.
-Upload your HTML file from the previous module either through the CloudShell or Console, then download it onto your EC2.
+Verify through the console that the S3 bucket now contains a file called <firstname_lastname>.txt with the text content.
+Upload your HTML file from the previous module either through the CloudShell or console, then download it onto your EC2.
 Verify that the contents are the same.

 Troubleshooting:
-- If the cohort directory has not been created, create one or contact the administrators.
-The same applies if your own individual folder is not created.
+- If the cohort directory has not been created, then create one.
-- Be careful on how you specify the path for bucket storage ```S3://<bucket_name>/<dir>/object```.
+- Be careful on how you specify the path for the bucket ```S3://<bucket_name>/<dir>/object```.
+- s3 commands are limited to interacting with objects and cannot modify folders.
 - EC2 instances cannot connect to S3 services without the AWS CLI installed and the instance role attached.

 **3. Configure Web Server**